epiphany-platform/m-azure-kubernetes-service/README.md

 make all
 ```

-# Run module in existing subnet
+# Run example in existing subnet

+You will run example of AzKS module in existing subnet

 ```shell
 cd examples/basic_flow